Umplify/xunit-dependency-injection/README.md

 ## Constructor Dependency Injection

-**New in this version**: The library now supports constructor-style dependency injection while maintaining full backward compatibility with the existing fixture-based approach.
+**New in this version (ver 9.2.0 and beyond)**: The library now supports constructor-style dependency injection while maintaining full backward compatibility with the existing fixture-based approach.

 ### Property Injection with TestBedWithDI (Recommended)